 4. Date of transmission to GTAA

-5. the name and address of the manufacturer;
+5. The name and address of the manufacturer;

-6. the name, address, telephone and fax numbers and e-mail address of the responsible testing laboratory;
+6. The name, address, telephone and fax numbers and e-mail address of the responsible testing laboratory;

-7. the model name(s) of the vehicles included in the test plan;
+7. The model name(s) of the vehicles included in the test plan;

-8. where appropriate, the list of vehicle types covered within the manufacturer's information, i.e. for tailpipe emissions, the in-service family;
+8. Where appropriate, the list of vehicle types covered within the manufacturer's information, i.e. for tailpipe emissions, the in-service family;

-9. the numbers of the type approvals applicable to these vehicle types within the family, including, where applicable, the numbers of all extensions and field fixes/recalls (re-works);
+9. The numbers of the type approvals applicable to these vehicle types within the family, including, where applicable, the numbers of all extensions and field fixes/recalls (re-works);

-10. details of extensions, field fixes/recalls to those type approvals for the vehicles covered within the manufacturer's information (if requested by the type approval authority);
+10. Details of extensions, field fixes/recalls to those type approvals for the vehicles covered within the manufacturer's information (if requested by the type approval authority);

-11. the period of time over which the information was collected;
+11. The period of time over which the information was collected;

-12. the ISC checking procedure, including where applicable:
+12. The ISC checking procedure, including where applicable:

 (a) vehicle sourcing method;